18F/analytics.usa.gov/README.md

 Production and staging applications are deployed via CI automatically.
 Any commits to the `master` branch will be deployed to production after passing automated tests in CI.
-Any commits to the `develop` branch will be deployed to the staging application.
+Any commits to the `staging` branch will be deployed to the staging application.
+Any commits to the `develop` branch will be deployed to the development application.

 It shouldn't be necessary to deploy manually, but with the Cloud Foundry CLI installed, follow these steps to deploy.